 I tend to lean on the side of including the mycelium for a number of reasons

-- The mycelium (and even the rice substrate it is grown in) have both been demonstrated to improve the immune system
+- The mycelium (and even the rice substrate it is grown in) have both been demonstrated to support the body’s natural defenses.

 - There is so much more to medicinal mushrooms than just beta-glucans.
 Just like any plant, the roots of the mushroom contain important benefits by only harvesting fruiting bodies you are not having a the whole food

-- The same study also finds that the trace amounts of substrate ferment and provide their own immune benefits.
+- The same study also finds that the trace amounts of substrate ferment and provide their own unique benefits.

 But at the end of the day the proof for me is in the “proverbial pudding”.
 You only need to read a few of our customer reviews to see why I’m convinced that our way of growing and producing medicinal mushrooms is the superior method.

 What is it?

 “Mycelium” is the root structure of the mushroom.